whusterj/whusterj.github.io/_posts/2009-01-20-inauguration-fever.md

 layout: post
 title: Inauguration Fever
 date: 2009-01-20 22:17
-description: A brief recap of my experience at Obama's first inauguration as President of the US.
+description: "A brief recap of my experience at Obama's first inauguration as President of the US."
 category: blog
 tags:
   - travel